-Troop Cookie Chairs (TCCs) must enter choices or sizes for some of the rewards (i.e., t-shirt sizes or program credit instead of an event).
+TCCs must enter choices or sizes for some of the rewards (i.e., t-shirt sizes or program credit instead of an event).
 Cadette, Senior, and Ambassador troops may unanimously decide to opt out of rewards and earn an additional \$.10/package.
-Girl Scouts in opt-out troops will still receive patches and invitations to earned reward events, as well as the Starting Inventory Order rewards.
+These girls are still eligible for patches and invitations to earned reward events, as well as the Starting Inventory Order rewards.
 Multi-level troops may opt out if the majority of their girls are Cadette, Senior, or Ambassadors and ALL the girls (including younger girls in the troop) vote to opt out of rewards.

 - Click the REWARDS tab - Select FILL OUT on the Final Rewards Order line.
-A new screen will appear that will list all of the Girl Scouts' rewards. - If a size or selection is needed, it will be noted in red next to a Girl Scout's name (see the Rewards Selection document distributed to each troop). - Click on a Girl Scout's name to see her rewards. - Select the Girl Scout's size and/or choice(s).
+A new screen will appear that will list all of the girls' rewards. - If a size or selection is needed, it will be noted in red next to a girl's name (see the Rewards Selection document distributed to each troop). - Click on a girl's name to see her rewards. - Select the girl's size and/or choice(s).
 We will only order what you enter, so be sure that the selection is correct.